-Top Ten Women Fighting For Equality On International Women’s Day
+Top 10 Women Fighting For Equality On International Women’s Day

 Ann-Marie Wilson

 You may have heard of Female Genital Mutilation; it’s the act of physically removing the clitoris of a pubescent or pre-pubescent girl.
-The tribal practice is believed to limit a woman’s sexual pleasure and make her more “pure” for marriage, and it’s been universally condemned by human-rights organizations worldwide.
+The tribal practice is believed to limit a woman’s sexual pleasure and make her more “pure” for marriage, and it’s been universally condemned by human rights organizations worldwide.

 Ann-Marie Wilson founder of 28toomany FGM charity speaking on #cmsthekitchen @ #gb40 pic.twitter.com/p7GXKOWjvs